TeamPinpoint/AudioTracing/README.md

 * AudioTracing.HardwareRayTracing.DebugSoundMaterial

 # Known Issue
 - If sound does not propagate correctly in enclosed spaces, make sure that the mesh supports Ray Tracing.
-AudioTracing relies on the same geometry used for GPU Ray Tracing, so if the mesh does not support it, AudioTracing will not function properly.
+Audio Tracing relies on the same geometry used for GPU Ray Tracing, so if the mesh does not support it, Audio Tracing will not function properly.

--  AudioTracing provides a default Attenuation Asset.
-Since AudioTracing builds upon Unreal Engine's native Attenuation system to perform post-processing on audio, any custom attenuation effects set by the user will take precedence and be applied before AudioTracing processing.
+-  Audio Tracing provides a default Attenuation Asset.
+Since Audio Tracing builds upon Unreal Engine's native Attenuation system to perform post-processing on audio, any custom attenuation effects set by the user will take precedence and be applied before Audio Tracing processing.

 ---